Do the Digit Insurance

 In Sanskrit, ‘Bhujanga’ means ‘cobra’, and ‘asana’ means ‘posture’.
 As part of the Surya Namaskar, this yoga posture can positively impact your health.
 Bhujangasana is a gentle backbend yoga that falls under hatha yoga.
 It can also be considered an alternative to Urdhva Mukha Svanasana in the cycle of Surya Namaskar.

 Also known as Cobra Pose, it was first depicted in the Gheranda Samhita during the 17th century.
-Since then, the primary function of this yoga has been to keep you active and supercharged throughout the day.
+Since then, its primary function has been to keep you active and supercharged throughout the day.

 1. Increases Flexibility